OliverTansley/C-BinaryTree/README.md

 ## Overview

 A binary search tree implemented using recursive struct defenition.
-Methods include a constructor as well as add remove and find methods
+Methods include a constructor as well as add remove and find methods.